-DHIS 2 (District Health Information Software)is a health information system based on open source code, mobile network and mobile devices.
+DHIS 2 (District Health Information Software)(link is external)is a health information system based on open source code, mobile network and mobile devices.

 Here the data are processed, and statistics and illustrations display the development of when, where and how many people suffer from different diseases.

 Last year there was a major breakout of cholera in parts of the Temeke area.